Skip to main content

 1. What is Waterfox?

 Waterfox is a web browser, used to surf the web.
 You are using a web browser right now, reading this!
-It's the portal to the world wide web and arguably your most important piece of software installed.
-Waterfox has two versions: Classic and Current.
-Classic is for legacy systems and is there for only those who have specific need for it.
-Current is the up to date version which works best with websites and is for much newer systems.
+It’s the portal to the world wide web and arguably your most important piece of software installed.
+What makes Waterfox different from other browsers is that it is built with privacy in mind.
+We don’t track you, and we don’t make money from your data.
+We don’t have a parent company to report to, so we can make the right decisions for our users.

 2. Why use Waterfox?